-- To establish a relationship with 2 local maintained schools (Federated) with a view to them joining Goldsworth Trust - Working with a local MAT to look at the possibility of a merger. - Developing a succession plan to replace the current Executive Leader due her retirement. - Re-structuring the current Trust Board to ensure the required skills to fulfil roles and responsibilities and separation are adhered to. - Both schools coming together to find ways of working together to improve the outcomes for all children - To ensure Teaching Assistants are effectively employed in schools
+- To further develop the relationship with 2 local maintained schools (Federated) with a view to them joining Goldsworth Trust (Academy Order issued May 2019) - Recruiting a Chief Executive Officer to replace the Executive Head following her retirement. - Re-structuring the Trust Board to ensure the required skills to fulfil roles and responsibilities and separation are adhered to. - To ensure that the trust has procedures and structure that are fit for purpose. - Both schools coming together to find ways of working together to improve the outcomes for all children - To ensure Teaching Assistants are effectively employed in schools